Our objectives are to address major health concerns related to the urogenital tract, namely:

 The team's research is organized around four axes:

-- Axis 2 analyzes the impact on the genital tract of endocrine disruptors in the environment, alone or in cocktails, and develops predictive toxicology approaches.
+- Axis 2 analyzes the impact of chemical molecules on the uro-genital tract (environmental endocrine disruptors, common analgesic drugs, anti-cancer treatments) and develops predictive toxicology approaches.

-- Axis 4 focuses on the gene expression program in the gonads during fetal development and adulhood, to better understand the abnormalities of the urogenital tract that can be induced by our environment.
+- Axis 3 studies the gene expression program within the gonads during fetal development and in adults, in order to better understand the abnormalities of the urogenital tract that can be induced by our environment.

 Development of Innovative Tools